augmentedfabricationlab/xr_assembly/README.rst

     (your_env_name) invoke add-to-rhino

-Suggestions or further development
+Further development
 -------------

-- Switch from Vuforia to [ARFoundation](https://unity.com/unity/features/arfoundation) for extending operability on Android amd iOS mobile device
+- Switch from Vuforia to `ARFoundation <https://unity.com/unity/features/arfoundation>`_ for extending operability on Android and iOS mobile device
 - Use Anchors as alternative to image tracking

 Credits
 -------------